raunakkapoor/hugo-amplify-website/content/post/2021-10-14-USA-Oregon-trip.md

 ## Hello Friends, hope y’all are doing well.

-We planned the road trip of Oregon, USA in the month of June 2021.
+We planned the trip of Oregon, USA in the month of June 2021.
 It was our first travel after the Covid-19 restrictions, and we really enjoyed every moment of our trip.
 The splendid coastline, natural forests, lakes, mountains, Oregon state has everything that a traveler wish to see.

 We want to share our 5 days itinerary, hope it will help you to plan a perfect Oregon trip.